SS Shalom: 1988–1995: Regency Cruises

 Royal Odyssey was renamed Regent Sun by Regency Cruises, and entered service for them on 9 December 1988.
 She continued sailing for Regency until 3 November 1995, when she was arrested at Jamaica, due to the poor financial situation of her owners.
-Subsequently, Regent Sun and all other Regency ships were laid up and put for sale.
+Subsequently, Regent Sun and all other Regency ships were laid up and put up for sale.

 1995–2001: laid up

 Following the collapse of Regency Cruises, Regent Sun never returned to active service, despite the interest expressed by several companies in operating her.
 In October 1996, Royal Venture Cruises wished to charter her under the name Sun Venture for additional cruise service, while in 1997, Premier Cruises expressed interest in purchasing the ship, but withdrew their offer due to her poor condition.
 In 1998, the ship was first sold to Tony Travel & Agency and renamed Sun, then sometime later to International Shipping Partners and renamed Sun 11, but despite these changes in ownership, she remained laid up in the Bahamas.
 In 2000, International Shipping Partners begun rebuilding Sun 11 into a hotel ship, with a planned new name as Canyon Ranch at Sea, but this plan too fell through, and in 2001 Sun 11 was sold to Indian shipbreakers.
 While en route to India under tow, Sun 11 started taking in water on 25 July 2001 while outside South African territorial waters.
 The South African authorities forbade the ship to enter South African waters, and on 26 July she sank off Cape St. Francis.